These strategies will help Energy Fuels Inc. (UUUU) succeed

-Energy Fuels Inc. (AMEX:UUUU) marked $6.06 per share on Tuesday, up from a previous closing price of $5.69.
-While Energy Fuels Inc. has overperformed by 6.50%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, UUUU rose by 25.47%, with highs and lows ranging from $11.39 to $4.57, whereas the simple moving average fell by -18.83% in the last 200 days.
+Energy Fuels Inc. (AMEX:UUUU) marked $7.76 per share on Monday, up from a previous closing price of $7.04.
+While Energy Fuels Inc. has overperformed by 10.23%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, UUUU rose by 50.97%, with highs and lows ranging from $11.39 to $4.69, whereas the simple moving average jumped by 4.96% in the last 200 days.

 3 Tiny Stocks Primed to Explode